MrGuato/mrguato/README.md

 ## Objective

-To leverage my well-rounded IT background and expertise in cybersecurity to fortify digital landscapes against evolving threats.
+To leverage my well-rounded IT background and skillset in cybersecurity to fortify digital landscapes against evolving threats.
 I aim to establish robust security controls and utilize advanced threat intelligence to protect organizational assets, ensuring a proactive and comprehensive security posture.

 ## Skills